 Women of the Industrial Era

-This lesson is designed to provide the students with information about Sojourner Truth's contributions to abolitionism and women's suffrage are revealed through her own words.
-She worked tirelessly to aid the freed men after the Civil War and brought about increased recognition of their plight.
-Students will discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work on behalf of various causes was philanthropic.
+Sojourner Truth's contributions to abolitionism and women's suffrage are revealed through her own words.
+She worked tirelessly to aid the freed men after the Civil War and brought increased recognition to their plight.
+We discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work was philanthropic.

 This lesson will explore the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
 This is an example of the women from the Industrial Era making a difference through contributions to society.
 This lesson incorporates a service project connecting the students to the Red Cross.